Nandakishore695/HTML-CSS-Javascript/README.md

 - type=”range”
 - type=”url”

-**5.What are the different types of lists in HTML?**
+**5. What are the different types of lists in HTML?**

-There are 3 types of list:
+There are 3 types of lists:
-- `Ordered list`  Ordered list It's used when you want to display a list of items and each item is marked with a number.
+- `Ordered list`  It's used when you want to display a list of items and each item is marked with a number.
-- `Unordered list` On the other hand an unordered list to displays a list of items and each item is marked with a bullet point.
+- `Unordered list` On the other hand an unordered list displays a list of items and each item is marked with a bullet point.
-- `Definition list` are lists having each list item with a title as well as a description.
+- `Definition list` each list item with a title and a description.
 ```
 <ol type="I">
         <li>Apple</li>